bornjay/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that counts the number of directories in the PATH Write a script that converts a number from base 10 to base 16 Write a script that encodes and decodes text using the rot13 encryption.
-Assume ASCII
+Assume ASCII Write a script that prints every other line from the input, starting with the first line